vitessio/website/content/en/docs/reference/compatibility/mysql-compatibility.md

 ### Stored Procedures

 Calling stored procedures using `CALL` is supported for unsharded keyspaces, or if you directly target a specific shard.
-This includes returning multiple results from a single.
+They can return no results.

-OUT variables are not yet supported.
+Only IN parameters are supported.

+If you use transactions, the transaction state cannot change between calls - if there is a transaction open at the beginning of the CALL, a transaction must still be open after the procedure has run.

+Likewise, if there is no transaction open, the procedure should not leave an open transaction after itself.

-`CREATE PROCEDURE` however is not supported - you have to create the procedure directly on the underlying MySQL servers and not through Vitess.
+`CREATE PROCEDURE` is not supported - you have to create the procedure directly on the underlying MySQL servers and not through Vitess.

 ### Window Functions and CTEs